 This is a huge problem not only because they’re ruining my credit (they report to credit bureaus), but because I’m looking for a new apartment and any new landlord is going to be told by the current landlord that my rent has been late.

 I’ve spent hours of vacation time going to Pangea’s “zone office” to ask for help, and not getting it.
 I want the check for the prorated amount of rent for last month to be properly applied to my account.
 I also want all late fees removed, since my rent was never late. — Stacey Hopkins, Chicago

-Answer: Pangea should have accepted the half-month’s check, as it promised it would.
+Pangea should have accepted the half-month’s check, as it promised it would.
 It’s not entirely clear to me why it failed to do so.
-I’ve reviewed the messages between you and the company, and it appears they told you writing a check for half the month would be fine.
+I’ve reviewed the messages between you and the company.
+It appears they told you writing a check for half the month would be fine.

 Pangea doesn’t post the terms of your rental on its site and the payment options are password-protected.
 But I’m willing to bet that it doesn’t require you to pay your rent twice when it moves into a building.